How long is the program?

 When and how do I pay?

-Payments can be made by check to Jenny Spencer or to Festival Getaway and sent to Jenny at 1713 Kilruss Drive, Venice, FL 34292.
-If you’d prefer to wire or Venmo, just email her for instructions at js041751@gmail.com.
-A $1,000. deposit (deducted from the final payment due) guarantees your space in the program.
+Payments can be made by check to Festival Getaway and sent to Jenny at 1713 Kilruss Drive, Venice, FL 34292.
+Or you can use Venmo or Zelle; Venmo or Zelle is preferred for any additional costs in Edinburgh.

 What happens if something comes up and I am unable to attend?

-Since most of the program costs (housing and tickets) are prepaid, deposits and final payments are not generally refundable.
-However, we make every effort to find someone to replace you in the program should you be prevented from attending because of medical or family emergency reasons.
-Should someone take your spot, your deposit and/or payments will be fully refunded.
+Since most of the program costs (housing and tickets) are prepaid, deposits and final payments are not refundable.
+This includes being prevented from attending because of medical or family emergency reasons.
+However, should someone take your spot, your deposit and/or payments will be fully refunded.
 In 2020, all participants were fully refunded their money because the festival itself was cancelled.
 Trip insurance is always advisable.

 How do I sign up?